roblanf/phypapers/README.md

 ### 2. Set up your RSS feeds

 Literature bots use [RSS feeds](https://en.wikipedia.org/wiki/RSS) to post papers.
-The service we use below (dlvr.it) allows three free RSS feeds.
-You can use any RSS feed you like, but for the purposes of this tutorial I'll show you how to do the three big ones for what I do: pubmed, arxiv, and biorxiv.
-The general rule though is that you should establish up to three RSS feeds that cover as much of the literature as you possibly can for whatever your literature bot is for.
+You can use any RSS feed you like, but for the purposes of this tutorial I'll show you how to do the three big ones for what I do: pubmed, arXiv, and bioRxiv.
+The general rule though is that you should establish RSS feeds that cover as much of the literature as you possibly can for whatever your literature bot is for.

-#### 2.1 Pubmed RSS feed
+#### 2.1 Pubmed RSS feeds

 1. Go here: [http://www.ncbi.nlm.nih.gov/pubmed/](http://www.ncbi.nlm.nih.gov/pubmed/)
 2. Type in your favourite search terms remembering that wildcards are useful (e.g. `phylogen*` will match anything starting with `phylogen`, and logical operators can be really good, e.g. you can have `phylogen* OR raxml OR splitstree`.